wp-plugins/add-to-any/README.txt

 The E-mail tab makes it easy to share via Gmail, Y!
 Mail, Hotmail, AOL, and any other web-based e-mailer or desktop program.
 The Bookmark or Add to Favorites tab helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera etc.).

+Individual service icons let you optimize your blog posts for specific social destinations.

 * Add to Any <a href="http://www.addtoany.com/blog/smart-menus-the-services-your-visitors-use-displayed-first/" target="_blank">Smart Menu</a>
 * Includes all services
+* Individual service links (**new!**)
 * Services updated automatically
 * WordPress optimized, localized (i18n for English, Spanish, Chinese, Danish)
 * Google Analytics integration